greysome/mmmmmix/README.md

 >> #n<tapefile>
 Loaded tape file <tapefile>
 ```

+**NOTE**: Only a few I/O devices have been implemented currently, namely the card reader, line printer and tape units.
+The `IOC` operation in MIX has not been fully implemented for tape units.

 ## Card format

 A card file (`.cards`) consists of a series of words, and a word is a sequence of 5 bytes encoded in MIX's character set, with two modifications:
 - The characters $\Delta$, $\Sigma$ and $\Pi$ (corresponding to codes 10,20,21) are replaced with `!`, `[` and `]`, for compatibility with ASCII.
 - I've added the characters `abcdefgh` for the codes 56-63.
 Thus, every positive word can be input into a MIX program via cards -- in particular we can load MIX programs!

-Note that these are non-standard changes which are only supported by my implementation.
+Newlines are ignored, but they are useful to denote the end of a card (each card has 16 words, or 80 characters).

 ## Tape format

 A tape file (`.tape`) consists of a series of words.
-Unlike cards however, the sign is also stored at the start of each word: `#` for positive and `~` for negative (because `+` and `-` are already used in the character set.
+Unlike cards however, the sign is also stored at the start of each word: `#` for positive and `~` for negative (because `+` and `-` are already used in the character set).
 The encoding of bytes is exactly the same as in cards.

+Newlines are ignored, but they are useful to denote the end of a block (each block has 100 words, or 500 characters).